yanethp/portfolio/content/english/post/demo_RNotebook/index.md

 +++
 author = "Katherine Cox"
-title = "Demo R Notebook post" date = "2021-05-25"
+title = "Genomics Research Project" date = "2021-05-25"
 description = "A post announcing and linking to an R Notebook" tags = [